gaplo917/kotlin-vertexai-workbench-container/README.md

 * Navigate `awesome-kotlin-notebook` in the file browser
 * Open `langchain4j/langchain4j-mcp-client-vertexai.ipynb`
-* Run the Kotlin Notebook
+* Run the Kotlin Notebook, remember to replace your project ID in one of the cell